1350 Ala Moana

 No analysis available

-Multiple listings state a six-month minimum rental term, which prohibits short-term/vacation rentals (STRs).
-I searched for phrases permitting STRs and found none; the explicit 6-month minimum indicates STRs are not allowed.
+Multiple listings explicitly state a six-month minimum rental term, which prohibits short-term/vacation rentals.
+I searched for 'short-term rental', 'vacation rental', '30-day minimum', etc., and found statements enforcing the 6-month minimum.

 No analysis available